 Question: Do you want to handle the 3am flooded toilet or do you want to hire someone to handle all of it for you?

 As a self-managing landlord who has 3 houses across the country from her location, I am proof it is possible to self manage from afar.
+These days, there are plenty of tools that make it easy.

 While it has had a lot of headaches and moments, the savings of one month’s rent, 10% monthly fee along with no middle manager ie rental property management has made it worth it.